henry808/full-ci/README.md

 2. Support for Private Docker Images
 3. https
 4. Lock ansible docker pull script to a version and remove force pull.
+5. Use IAM Role
+6. Create VPC and subnets (Maybe in another repo but use them here)

 ## Author